advance100/doc_webpack/multiple-entry-points.md

 To use multiple entry points you can pass an object to the `entry` option.
 Each value is threaded as entry point and the key represents the name of the entry point.

 When using multiple entry point you must override the default `output.filename` option.
-Elsewise each entry point would write to the same output file.
+Otherwise each entry point would write to the same output file.
 Use `[name]` to get the name of the entry point.

 ### Minimal example configuration